ongov/Digital-Service-Standard/README.md

 ### How to meet this standard

-* design an assisted digital support model to meet user needs
-* use research, testing and analytics to improve the service, including the assisted digital support model
-* make sure the assisted digital support will be sustainably funded and free to use

 Do user research as early as possible to:

 * understand users’ digital skill, confidence and access